 - Dissecting complex molecular networks in healthy/diseased tissues, Single cell omics, Single virus genomics, In vitro/in vivo imaging, Quantum dots, Microfluidics, High-throughput technologies

 We develop novel technologies integrating diverse chemical and physical principles to study intact, fully assembled biological systems with single cell/molecule resolution, at high throughput while retaining the spatial or environmental information of each cells in vivo.
 Intact organs are complex systems comprising highly heterogeneous cell populations that interact intensively with each other and with neighboring environments.
 Recent development of single cell sequencing technologies enables researchers to characterize the genomic/transcriptomic profile of individual cells and to identify rare cell populations that may play a key role in determining the fate of an organ.
 However, most current single cell sequencing techniques involve disaggregation of tissues; therefore, it is still very challenging to correlate the spatial and environmental information of cells in vivo to their transcriptomic profiles.
 The cellular heterogeneity data alone does not provide enough information to decipher the molecular and cellular mechanisms underlying the function or dysfunction of an organ as the interplay of cells among themselves or with neighboring environments often govern the overall function.
 We leverage advances in nanotechnology, materials chemistry, bio-imaging, and drop-based microfluidics to pioneer technologies for correlating single cell sequencing data with the structural, molecular and environmental characteristics of intact organs.
-This approach allows us to assess how the molecular profile of individual cells are spatially organized throughput a tissue and to analyze how the extra-cellular environments of cells influence their RNA profiles and, ultimately, the function of the complete organ.
+This approach allows us to assess how the molecular profile of individual cells are organized throughput a tissue and to analyze how the extra-cellular environments of cells influence their molecular profiles and, ultimately, the function of the complete organ.

 Microfluidic platforms developed for high throughput single cell can also be used for single virus genomics studies.
 Viruses have enormous impact on human lives, not only by causing diseases, but also by shaping our immune systems.
 Despite their ubiquity and influence, less than 0.01% of viral species have been identified and studied.
 The main challenge for sequencing novel viruses is the requirement for establishing cultivable virus-host systems.
 Ability to sequence viral genomes from a single virion eliminate the needs for cell culture and open a wide door to novel virus discovery.
 In our lab, we invent microfluidic platforms for high throughput genome sequencing of single virus particles.
 Whole genome sequence data produced from uncultivable viruses will lead to new investigations into viral ecology, evolutionary biology, epidemiology and other clinical sciences, and identification of single virus mutations will facilitate our understanding on virus evolution and adaptation.